 Conquer one of the toughest mountain climbs in the world – Mont Ventoux in France – three times in just one day.

-And spend the rest of the week enjoying the best the fantastic region around Mont Ventoux has to offer – stunning roads and climbs, a fantastic climate, delicious food and great wine…
+And then relax and enjoy the best the fantastic region around Mont Ventoux has to offer – stunning roads and scenery, a fantastic climate, delicious food and great wine…

-In addition to climbing the infamous Mont Ventoux (three times in one day if you’re up to the challenge, entitling you to join the Club des Cinglés du Mont Ventoux), we will introduce you to the amazing cycling the surrounding region has to offer.
+In addition to climbing the infamous Mont Ventoux (three times in one day if you’re up to the challenge, entitling you to join the Club des Cinglés du Mont Ventoux), on this four day trip, we will give you a taste of the amazing cycling the surrounding region has to offer.

-All in a relaxed atmosphere, with a focus on enjoying ourselves both during the days on the bike, but also in the evening over some excellent local food and wine.
+All in a relaxed atmosphere, with a focus on enjoying ourselves both during the days on the bike, and also in the evening over some excellent local food and wine.

 The triple ascent of the Giant of Provence involves more climbing per distance cycled that any existing sportive event – 4,400m of climbing over the 137km ride.